mmazeina/internship/README.md

 ### Step 9.
 Collaborative editing in Google Docs

-The report was prepared in Google Docs and copied in the README file.
+The report was prepared in Google Docs and copied in the `README.md` file.

 ### New skills
 | Progress | Skill | Level |